SandroWissmann/Bricks/README.md

 //...
 ```

-* First line:
+#### First line:

-...`W 26 H 18`
+`W 26 H 18`

-...Define the size of the board.
+Define the size of the board.
 All sizes from all levels should be the same.
-...If you want different sizes you have to change it in all the `.lvl` files.
+If you want different sizes you have to change it in all the `.lvl` files.

-* Lines starting with a `#`:
+#### Lines starting with a `#`:

-...`# PointX PointY Length Width`
+`# PointX PointY Length Width`

-...Soley used as a comment.
+Soley used as a comment.
 You can use this feature to group the bricks you add.

-* Bricks:
+#### Bricks:

-...`X 4.0 Y 2.0 W 3.0 H 1.0 HP 1`
+`X 4.0 Y 2.0 W 3.0 H 1.0 HP 1`

-...X = X Position on the grid
+X = X Position on the grid
-...Y = Y Position on the grid
+Y = Y Position on the grid
-...W = Width of the block
+W = Width of the block
-...H = Height of the block
+H = Height of the block
-...HP = Hitpoints of the brick.
+HP = Hitpoints of the brick.
 Must be in range 1 to 9.

-* Indestructible Bricks:
+#### Indestructible Bricks:

-...`X 4.0 Y 2.0 W 3.0 H 1.0`
+`X 4.0 Y 2.0 W 3.0 H 1.0`

-...Same as Bricks.
+Same as Bricks.
 Only differnnce is missing `HP` specification.